This post may contain affiliate links. Read our privacy policy.

 Ingredients for Vegan Eggnog:

-Here is what we need to make this eggnog: raw cashews, unsweetened almond milk (or light canned coconut milk), pitted medjool dates, nutmeg (the fresher, the better.
-If you have whole nutmeg, USE IT), a little vanilla extract, a pinch of sea salt, and that is all.
+The main ingredients for this dairy-free eggnog: raw cashews, unsweetened almond milk (or light canned coconut milk), pitted medjool dates, ground nutmeg, a little vanilla extract, a pinch of sea salt, and that is all.

 Once soaked for a long period of time and blended, cashews become nice and creamy.
 You may have seen this in The Best Paleo Cheesecake recipe.